microsoft/rust-symcrypt/rust-symcrypt/INSTALL.md

 ### Linux Install

-After building SymCrypt on Linux, the required `libsymcrypt.so*` files can be found in the following path:
+After installing and unzipping SymCrypt on a Linux distro, the required `libsymcrypt.so*` files can be found in the following path:
-`~/Your-Path-To-SymCrypt-Build-Output/lib/`
+`~/Your-Path-To-SymCrypt-Release-Download/lib/`

 The symcrypt crate needs to be able to link with these libs during build/run time.
 In order to mimic the installation path for other libraries, you must place the `libsymcrypt.so*` files into linker load path.
 The way that this is set will vary between distros.
 On most distros it set via the environment variable `$LD_LIBRARY_PATH`.